Code-Institute-Submissions/cammegh-site/README.md

 - Billboard Graphics page
     - Includes all graphics that are not related to licencing
     - Currently has multiboard graphics on this page (*may move this to licences page later*)
+ - Licences page
+    - Need more info as I know next to nothing about this product type
+- Accessories page
+    - To include all available accessories sold (balls, dollies, table layouts, levellers, etc.)

+#### Contact Info page:
+- Includes phone numbers, sales email and support email and working hours
+- Includes Cammegh address and link to Google Maps on small resolutions and Google Maps iframe on larger resolutions

 ### Features Left to Implement